paulinho-16/MEIC-TVVS/assignments/assignment9.md

 - Mutation Coverage - 80%
 - Test Strength - 80%

-By looking at the previous figure, we can see that several mutants were already "killed" by the tests performed in previous assignments.
+Looking at the previous figure, we can see that several mutants were already "killed" by the tests performed in previous assignments.

-We can also conclude that the mutants that still need to be addressed are all inside the `jtimesched.project` directory.
+The mutants that still need to be addressed are all inside the `jtimesched.project` directory, whose class breakdown can be better visualized in the following figure:

-The goal of this assignment is to increase the scores of the report, covering all mutation cases, if possible.

 ![Initial Mutation Score](./images/mt_initial_score2.png)

+The goal of this assignment is to increase the scores of the report, covering all mutation cases.

 ## 2) Equivalent Mutants